Ryan-ZL-Lin/CarND-PID-Control-Project/write_report.md

 #### 2. Describe how the final hyperparameters were chosen.

-To choose the final hyperparameters in PID procedure, I implemented the
+To choose the final hyperparameters in PID procedure, I implemented the twiddle algorithm in main.cpp. (code line 40 ~ 221).
+By setting the initial parameters retrieved in above step, I run twiddle for 180 iterations (twiddle = true) on simulator around 4 hours then I got my final parameters p[0] p[1] p[2]: 0.308691 0.00113215 2.86725 with error 0.0707834.
+At this moment, my dp (incremental or decremental amount in twiddle algorithm) is dp[0] dp[1] dp[2]: 0.0145652 0.00011917 0.108336

 ### Simulation

 #### 1. The vehicle must successfully drive a lap around the track.
+Based on the final hyper parameters retrieved in above step, I switch "twiddle" to false and run the simulator to test the driving stability.
+The test video I recorded is available via the link provided in video/video_link.txt.

+The car could always stay in the lane at speed 30 MPH.